canlab/canlab.github.io/_pages/setup.md

 ![canlabcore repo view](/docs/images/canlabcore.png)

 Using the green "Clone or Download" drop down you can either download a zip file of the repository or clone using git with a web URL for the repository (these are options 1 and 2 above, respectively).
+You can download other repositories this way, or use the quick-start walkthrough below.

-Walkthrough
+Quick-start Walkthrough
 ======
 There is a Matlab script in the [CanlabCore repository](https://github.com/canlab/CanlabCore) that will help download the repositories you need from Github and add them to your Matlab path.
 This walkthough shows you how to do it: